Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 2. In Monti: wood ashes (from our wood and yard trimmings fire pile).
 Wood ashes have up to 5% concentrations of potassium (aka potash).
 Calcium is the plant nutrient most commonly found in wood ash (20% or more of its content)

-5. Sulphur, Acidifier: Ideal pH for garlic 6.0-6.5 with 6.0-7.0 acceptable (https://ohioline.osu.edu/factsheet/hyg-1627 ).
+5. Sulphur, Acidifier: Ideal pH for garlic 6.8-7.2 with 6.0-7.0 acceptable (https://ohioline.osu.edu/factsheet/hyg-1627 ).
 I needed to acidify the soil to counteract the sweet (pH) after several years of amending soil with only compost.
-The evidence that the soil needed an acidifier was that the egetable plants didn’t grow (they weren’t garlic); once the pH was balanced for vegetables, the plants added new growth and matured fruit.
+The evidence that the soil needed an acidifier was that the vegetable plants didn’t grow (they weren’t garlic); once the pH was balanced for vegetables, the plants added new growth and matured fruit.

 6. Compost: (homemade or UoL Compost site), sifted, 2-3” layer, worked into the soil.

 Remove weeds (and their seeds, if possible) after a rain, just loosening soil enough to pull weeds out.
 Spread amendments and work them into the top 3-5” of soil.
 Smooth the surface of the bed.
-Water in to 3-5” depth.
+Water in to 3-5” depth the day before planting.

-5. Before you go to the garden to plant, remove outer papers from the garlic bulbs.
-Very carefully split the cloves apart.
-Be sure to preserve the paper that surrounds each clove.
+5. Before you go to the garden to plant (the day before if planting a large crop or several varieties—record how many cloves of each variety and keep varieties separated and labeled) remove outer papers from the garlic bulbs.
+Very carefully split apart the cloves, with papers intact.
+In other words, be sure to preserve the paper that surrounds each clove.
 If the paper splits or tears off the clove, it will rot from exposure to the moisture in the soil.
 Save the small or paperless cloves to cook with.
 Only plant the very largest cloves because small cloves grow small bulbs, but large cloves grow large bulbs.
 Keep records of the number of large cloves you plant, the number of too-small-to-plant cloves and the number of damaged or rotten cloves which are also NOT viable to plant and would infect your soil if you put them in the ground.
-In the spring compare these numbers with the number of plants harvested to see how good your saved garlic seed was.
+In the spring compare these numbers with the number of plants harvested to see how viable your saved garlic seed was.

 6. The day after watering in the bed, when the soil is not muddy but still damp, push cloves in so the tip of the clove is visible, and cloves are placed 4”, 5”, or 6” apart depending on the size of the cloves.
 (I’ve had excellent results—very large bulbs—after I changed my spacing from 8” apart to this closer separation that the seed catalogues suggest).
 I use a painted and labeled measuring stick + 3 smaller place holders with 4”, 5”, 6” gradations labeled (I use the small place holders to keep the long measuring stick in place).